 What It Looks Like

-Winter melon is a large fruit grown in warm climates that can grow beyond one foot long and weigh over 40 pounds.
+Winter melon is a large fruit grown in warm climates that can grow beyond 1 foot long and weigh more than 40 pounds.
 It resembles a large watermelon with its oblong shape and dark-green, waxy skin.
 Unlike a watermelon, the inside of the flesh and seeds are white, it is tasteless, and it cannot be eaten raw.
 When it is immature, the outside of the fruit is fuzzy.
 Once it matures, it loses its hair and gets a waxy coating.

 How It's Cooked

 Cubed or sliced, winter melon can be steamed, simmered, braised, or parboiled and added to stir-fries.
 Best used in soups, you can season this rather mild and bland melon with strong spices and herbs.
-Winter melon is suitable for pickling and may be diced and candied.
-Whole winter melons will keep in a cool place for months and likely up to a year.
+Winter melon is suitable for pickling and can be diced and candied.
+Whole winter melons will keep in a cool place for months and likely up to one year.

-Winter melon is also used in sweets, such as Chinese wife cake, also called sweetheart cake, and the Indian treat petha, and in curries.
+Winter melon also is used in sweets, such as Chinese wife cake, also called sweetheart cake, and the Indian treat petha, a soft, translucent candy from Agra, and in curries.

-In the Philippines, it is candied and called kundol.
-It is used as a pastry filling for bakpia Chinese sweet rolls or hopia sweet mooncakes in the Philippines.
+In the Philippines, it is candied and called kundol and used as a filling for bakpia, also known as hopia, which are sweet bean-filled mooncake pastries.

 Where to Find It

 Although winter melon is popular in China, it was originally grown in Egypt.
 It was introduced to Europe during the Renaissance.
-Today, this melon is cultivated throughout the world.
-It is grown in Europe, Asia, the Americas, and Australia.
+Today, this melon is cultivated throughout the world and grown in Europe, Asia, the Americas, and Australia.

 Significance in Chinese Culture